 Performing any kind of surgery requires a great deal of precision.
 Now surgeons can use an exact 3-D model of the patient’s organs, to practice a procedure and hone their skills before performing it on the patient.

 Although 3-D printing was first invented in the mid-1980s, we are only starting to explore its potential numerous medical applications and benefits.
 At USC Urology of Keck Medicine of USC, cancer patients in need of surgery are getting the opportunity to see just how beneficial the technology is to their treatment.

 Urological surgeons are able to use 3-D reproductions of their patients’ organs as guides to find cancerous cells.
 Surgery often is recommended for patients with aggressive cases of prostate cancer.
 But doctors need an exact guide to find the exact location of the cancer.

-Inderbir Gill, MD, associate dean of clinical innovation at the Keck School of Medicine of USC and executive director of the USC Institute of Urology, uses 3-D printed organs to improve patient outcomes.
-“Once we are in there, it has been impossible to see where the cancer is,” Dr. Gill said.
-“Our chances of removing all the cancer increase with better data and better tools.”
+Inderbir S. Gill, MD, executive director of the USC Institute of Urology and associate dean for clinical innovation at the Keck School of Medicine of USC, uses 3-D printed organs, to improve patient outcomes.
+“Once we are in there, it has been impossible to see where the cancer is,” says Gill.
+“Our chances of removing all the cancer increase, with better data and better tools.”